ilyagr/diffedit3/README.md

 with conflict markers in the center and the left/right sides on the sides.
 There are a few limitations:

-- The tool currently does not work correctly if the arguments are files as opposed to directories.
+- (Fixed in `diffedit3 0.5.0`) The tool currently does not work correctly if the arguments are files as opposed to directories.
 This can be fixed (TODO).
 So, it does not work with `jj resolve`.
-- Such a view would show many distracting useless diffs that can be trivially resolved (and should be resolved in the center panel).
+- (**Update:** To be fixed in `jj` as described below) Such a view would show many distracting useless diffs that can be trivially resolved
+  (and should be resolved in the center panel).
 The user would need help navigating to the relevant parts (conflicts).
 - AFAIK, CodeMirror's merge plugin does not support `Go to next/previous conflict`